 We recommend only settling on a strategy when you can identify a reason why you’ve chosen that strategy.

-Determine How You’ll Measure Reaction
+Determine How You’ll Measure Reaction for Level 1

 The final step in the planning phase is to determine how you’ll measure the response to your training.